freshlybakedcode/weather-es6/README.md

 # webpack-boilerplate
-Webapp boilerplate using webpack 4 for bundling, task running etc.
+Webapp boilerplate using Webpack 4 for bundling, task running etc.

 ## How to use
 * Start dev build in server and watch with `npm start` (navigate to `localhost:8080`)